 As a collegiate star at Upsala, Hill earned 11 varsity letters.
 Four letters came in baseball, where he led the team in batting twice.
 Four more came in football, where he led the team in rushing four times and was named the football team's Most Valuable Back three times.
 Three more letters came in basketball, where he was voted Most Improved Player his senior year.
 Chosen as a Small College All-American following his final football season, Hill was honored by his alma mater in 1992 as a distinguished alumnus who has achieved excellence in his chosen profession.
 Following his outstanding collegiate career, Hill moved onto a professional career in the Washington Senators organization before beginning his storied coaching career.

-- Hill is entering his 37th year as a collegiate head coach and his 30th season with the Scarlet Knights as the 13th winningest active head coach in the nation and the most wins of any current BIG EAST coach.
+- Hill is entering his 38th year as a collegiate head coach and his 31st season with the Scarlet Knights as the 13th winningest active head coach in the nation.

 - Rutgers has been ranked nationally for at least one week in nine of the last 15 seasons, including a high mark of 14th during the 2000 season.